 Those who seek to ban therapeutic or religious interventions (all categorized under conversion therapy) claim that all such intervention is unethical and in fact harmful to the individual.

-This paper is an attempt to add to the knowledge and understanding of why some individuals seek change therapy for unwanted homosexual thoughts, desires and behaviours.
-It also revisits claims of transformation in sexual attraction, behaviours, orientation and identity, by reviewing the research in support of Sexual Orientation Change Efforts and incorporating lived experience stories.
+This paper is an attempt to add to the knowledge and understanding of why some individuals seek change therapy for unwanted homosexual thoughts, desires, and behaviours.
+It also revisits claims of transformation in sexual attraction, behaviours, orientation, and identity by reviewing the research in support of Sexual Orientation Change Efforts and incorporating lived experience stories.

 The Rising Resistance to “Conversion Therapy”